elifkarsli/Desktop_Application_Project_/README.md

 🎓 University Exam Scheduler

-University Exam Scheduler is a desktop Java program.
-It helps schools and universities create exam schedules automatically.
+University Exam Scheduler is a desktop application developed in Java for schools and universities.
+It automatically creates exam schedules, making the process faster and more reliable than manual planning, which is often difficult and time-consuming.

-Making exam schedules by hand is hard and takes a lot of time.
-This program does it faster and without mistakes.

-🎯 What Is This Program For?
+🎯 Purpose of the Program

-The program helps to:
-Stop students from having two exams at the same time Make sure classrooms are big enough
-Respect exams with fixed times
-Save time and avoid human errors
+The main goal of this program is to simplify exam scheduling.
+It prevents students from having two exams at the same time, ensures that classrooms have enough capacity, respects exams with fixed dates and times, and reduces human errors while saving time.

-⚙️ What Does the Program Do?
+⚙️ What the Program Does

-Reads student, course, and classroom data from CSV files Checks if the data is correct
-Finds exam conflicts between courses
-Creates an exam schedule automatically
-Shows the schedule on the screen
-Saves the schedule as a file
+The program reads student, course, classroom, and attendance data from CSV files.
+It checks whether the data is valid, detects conflicts between exams, and automatically generates a suitable exam schedule.
+The final schedule is displayed on the screen and can also be saved as a file.

 📂 Input Files (CSV)

-The program uses CSV files inside a folder called CSV_Files.
+All required CSV files must be placed in a folder named CSV_Files.
-You need these files:
+The program uses the following files:

-students.csv → list of student IDs
+students.csv – contains student IDs

-courses.csv → list of course codes
+courses.csv – contains course codes

-classrooms.csv → classroom names and capacities
+classrooms.csv – contains classroom names and capacities

-attendance.csv → which student takes which course fixed_exams.csv (optional) → exams with fixed time
+attendance.csv – shows which students are enrolled in which courses

+fixed_exams.csv (optional) – contains exams with fixed times

-You can create CSV files with Excel or Google Sheets.
+These CSV files can be created using Excel or Google Sheets.

-🧠 How It Works (Simple)
+🧠 How It Works (Simple Explanation)

-The program checks all data
-It looks for exam conflicts
-Exams with common students are not placed at the same time Fixed exams stay at their given time
-The program tries different options It stops when it finds a correct schedule
+First, the program checks all input data.
+Then it identifies exam conflicts, making sure that exams with common students are not scheduled at the same time.
+Exams with fixed times remain unchanged.
+The system tries different scheduling options until it finds a valid solution.

-🖥️ How to Use
+🖥️ How to Use the Program

-Install Java 8 or newer
-Put CSV files into the CSV_Files folder
+Install Java 8 or a newer version on your computer.
+Place all CSV files into the CSV_Files folder and run the program using the command:

-Run the program:  java -jar UniversitySchedulerApp.jar Use the buttons:
+java -jar UniversitySchedulerApp.jar

-Schedule Exams → create schedule
-Import Data → load new CSV files
-Export → save the schedule
+You can then use the buttons in the interface to import data, create the exam schedule, and export the results.

 📤 Output

-Exam time
-Classroom name
-Easy table view
-Can be saved as CSV or text file
+The generated schedule includes exam times and classroom names, displayed in a clear table format.
+The schedule can be saved as a CSV or text file.

 ⚠️ Common Problems

-No schedule found
-Not enough time slots
-Too many conflicts
-Classroom too small
-More students than classroom capacity
-File not found
-CSV files are in the wrong folder
-Program does not start
-Check Java
+In some cases, the program may not find a valid schedule.
+This can happen if there are not enough time slots, too many exam conflicts, classrooms with insufficient capacity, or incorrect or missing CSV files.
+If the program does not start, make sure Java is properly installed.

 📁 Project Structure

-UniversitySchedulerApp.java → main file
+UniversitySchedulerApp.java – main application file

-gui/ → user interface
+gui/ – user interface components

+model/ – student, course, and classroom classes

-model/ → students, courses, classrooms service/ → scheduling logic parser/ → CSV file reader
+service/ – scheduling logic

+parser/ – CSV file readers

 ✅ Final Notes

-Free to use for education
-Easy to understand and change
-Helps schools plan exams without stress
+This program is free to use for educational purposes.
+It is easy to understand, modify, and extend, and it helps educational institutions plan exams efficiently and without stress.